-Tiger Woods arrested in Florida on DUI charge
+Tiger Woods says reaction to prescription medication behind arrest, DUI charge

-Tiger Woods was arrested early Monday on a DUI charge in Jupiter, Florida, and spent nearly four hours in a county jail before he was released.
+Woods apologized to his family, friends and fans and said, “I expect more from myself, too.”

+“I will do everything in my power to ensure this never happens again,” he said.

-Woods, the 14-time major champion who ranks second with his 79 career victories on the PGA Tour, has not played for four months.
-He is out for the rest of the season while he recovers from his fourth back surgery.
+Woods, whose 79 victories rank No. 2 on the PGA Tour’s career list, has not competed for nearly four months.
+He is out for the rest of the season while he recovers from fusion surgery on April 20 in Texas.

-Woods was arrested on suspicion of DUI about 3 a.m.
-Monday and taken to the Palm Beach County jail, Jupiter Police spokeswoman Kristin Rightler said.
-He was arrested on Military Trail, south of Indian Creek Parkway.
+In an update posted Wednesday on his website, he said the surgery provided instant relief from pain and he hasn’t “felt this good in years.”

-Jail records show that the 41-year-old was booked into Palm Beach County jail at 7:18 a.m. and released on his own recognizance at 10:50 a.m.
+Police said Woods was arrested on Military Train, south of Indian Creek Parkway.
+Woods did not say in his statement where he had been or what he was doing at that hour.
+Jail records show that the 41-year-old was booked into jail at 7:18 a.m. and released at 10:50 a.m.
 The jail released a booking photo of Woods in a white T-shirt.

-Rightler said she did not have additional details about the circumstances leading to Woods’ arrest, nor did she have any information about whether the arrest involved drugs or alcohol.
-She said an arrest report may be available Tuesday.
+Rightler, the police spokeswoman, said she did not have additional details about the circumstances leading to Woods’ arrest, nor did she have any information about whether the arrest involved drugs or alcohol.

-His agent at Excel Sports, Mark Steinberg, did not immediately respond to a voicemail from The Associated Press seeking comment.
+His agent at Excel Sports, Mark Steinberg, did not respond to a voicemail from The Associated Press seeking comment.
 PGA Tour spokesman Ty Votaw said the tour would have no comment.

+Woods said in his statement that he fully co-operated with law enforcement and thanked Jupiter Police and the Palm Beach County Sheriff’s Office for being professional.

-Notah Begay, a roommate of Woods when they played at Stanford, could relate.
+Notah Begay, a roommate of Woods when they played at Stanford, was empathetic.
 Begay was arrested for aggravated drunken driving in 2000 when he ran into a car outside a bar in New Mexico.
 He was sentenced to 364 days in jail, with all but seven days suspended.

-“It’s embarrassing for Tiger, something that you can’t go back and change,” Begay said on Golf Channel from the NCAA men’s golf championship, where he was working for the network.
+“It’s embarrassing for Tiger, something that you can’t go back and change,” Begay said on Golf Channel from the NCAA men’s golf championship in Sugar Grove, Illinois, where he was working for the network.
 “I’ve been there myself. ...
 But it was a turning point in my life.
 Hopefully, it’s something he’ll learn from, grow from, take responsibility for and use it to make some changes.”

-Woods has not been seen at a golf tournament since he opened with a 77 at the Omega Dubai Desert Classic, withdrawing the next day because of back spasms.
+Woods has not been seen at a golf tournament since he opened with a 77 at the Omega Dubai Desert Classic in February, withdrawing the next day because of back spasms.
 He was in Los Angeles for the Genesis Open, run by his Tiger Woods Foundation, but he did not come to the course at Riviera because of his back.

 He was at the Masters, but only to attend the dinner for past champions.

-Woods, who had been No. 1 longer than any other golfer, has not been a factor since his last victory in August 2013 as he battled through back surgeries from a week before the 2014 Masters until his most recent operation to fuse disks in his lower back a month ago.
+Woods, who had been No. 1 longer than any other golfer, has not been a factor since his last victory in August 2013 as he battled through back surgeries from a week before the 2014 Masters until his most recent fusion surgery on his lower back a month ago.

-In an update Friday on his website, Woods said the fusion surgery provided instant relief and he hasn’t “felt this good in years.”

 It was the first time Woods has run into trouble off the golf course since he plowed his SUV into a tree and a fire hydrant outside his Windermere, Florida, home in the early morning after Thanksgiving in 2009, which led to revelations that he had multiple extramarital affairs.